julianac-araujo-ey/resources-guide/README.md

 A crucial component in most natural language processing (NLP) applications is finding an expressive representation for text.

 A word embedding is a vector representation of a word.
-Words, which often occur in similar context (a king and a queen), are assigned vector that are close by each other and words, which rarely occur in a similar context (a king and a motorcycle), dissimilar vectors.
-The embedding vectors are dense, relatively low dimensional (typically 50-300 dimensions) vectors.
+Words, which often occur in a similar context (a king and a queen), are assigned vectors that are close to each other, and words, which rarely occur in a similar context (a king and a motorcycle), are dissimilar vectors.
+The embedding vectors are dense, relatively low-dimensional (typically 50-300 dimensions) vectors.

 Modern methods are typically based on sentence embeddings that map a sentence onto a numerical vector.
 The vector attempts to capture the semantic content of the text.